Broadfield, Hertfordshire

-Broadfield is a hamlet and former civil parish, now in the parish of Cottered, in the East Hertfordshire district, in the county of Hertfordshire, England.
-In 1951 the parish had a population of 20.
+Broadfield is a hamlet in the civil parish of Cottered, in the East Hertfordshire district of Hertfordshire, England.

+History

 Broadfield appears in the Domesday Book of 1086 when it had thirteen households and was split between four owners.
 No priest was listed at Broadfield, suggesting it was not a parish at that time.
 By 1222 there was a church at Broadfield, which seems to have been a chapel of ease belonging to the neighbouring parish of Rushden.
 The church was abandoned in the sixteenth century and no trace above ground now remains.
 The site is now a wood called Chapel Wood.

+Arthur Pulter, a High Sheriff of Hertfordshire, inherited the manor of Broadfield in 1608, and with his wife, Lady Hester Pulter, began constructing Broadfield Hall as his manor house in the 1640s, but never completed the work.
+The house was demolished in about 1875: the stables are still standing and are a Grade II* listed building.